Statistikk innhold

 Each institutional sector comprises institutional units with broadly similar behaviour.
 The institutional units are grouped into mutually exclusive institutional sectors on the basis of economic activity, organisational structure and ownership.
 Institutional units are autonomous entities that are capable, in their own right, of owning assets, incurring liabilities and engaging in economic activities and in transactions with other entities.
 In most cases, the institutional unit is identical to the legal unit or persons or groups of persons in the form of households.

 The institutional sector classification in the financial accounts is based on the recommendations of the SNA 2008 and ESA 2010.
-The main sectors of system are detailed below:
+The main sectors of the system are detailed below:

 1 Total economy